 There are a ton of options for scheduling social media posts on Twitter and Facebook, but there are a limited number of options for scheduling pins on Pinterest.
 Tailwind (aff. link) is one of the more popular scheduling programs out there right now, but I was hesitant to pay for a second scheduler.

 With Tailwind, you can schedule one pin to several boards with just a few clicks — and you can set these to pin at an interval, so the pin can hit the different boards on different days.
 You can also easily pin to group boards — which is an easy way to get your pins in front of more people.
 One of the best parts of Tailwind is seeing all of the analytics of your pins — which ones get the most pins, comments, etc.

 But, pinning alone won’t drive sales and fill your inbox with clients.
-Pinterest isn’t that magical, unfortunately.
+Pinterest isn’t that magical, unfortunately (unless you have magical minions, in which case, please send them my way).
 Optimizing your content and your site are what will help you get more clients, and more email sign-ups!

 Here are some things you can do to help your Pinterest marketing: